How do I negotiate a fairer deal from my provider?

 If you’re thinking about contacting your Internet Service Provider then we have put together a list of numbers we recommend you phoning.

-Contacting your provider can be tricky especially if trying to negotiate a fairer deal, so we have put together our top 7 haggling tips to help you.
+Contacting your provider can feel tricky especially if trying to negotiate a fairer deal, so we have put together our top 7 haggling tips to help you.
 Remember to try to speak in a friendly voice and be as assertive as you can no matter what happens.
 If you feel unsure or if you don't understand what you have been told then tell the person on the phone and ask them to explain it again.

 The best time to call is when you're coming to the end of your contract or if you're out of contract.
-Your provider will desperately want to 'lock' you in again so will be more inclined to give you a better deal
+Your provider will desperately want to 'lock' you in again so will be more inclined to give you a better deal.

 Have in mind the sort of deal that you would be happy to accept before you make the call.
 If you're feeling backed into a corner you can hang up or just ring your call handler back.
-Negotiating can be tricky so take your time
+Negotiating can be tricky so take your time.

-7. Don't quit - Providers have multiple teams performing similar roles but are incentivised in different ways.
+Providers have multiple teams performing similar roles but incentivised in different ways.
 What this means is if you're not getting what you want from one agent you can try hanging up and speaking to someone else who might be able to offer you a different deal.
-This is a tactic than can often work.
+This is a tactic that can often work.
 You should also remember to be patient especially if you have raised a complaint about an aspect of the service.
 Give the company a reasonable period to sort out the issue an get back to you.
 But if they don't then you should use the companies complaint procedure and stick to your guns.